alterNERDtive/EDDiscovery-wiki/Using-the-Settings-Panel.md

 An example is to download the whole data from EDSM say on Wifi then turn off the data feed if using a bandwidth limited service (4G) etc.

+# Window Options

+* Show notification area icon : show a notification icon in the notification area.

+* Minimize to notification area icon : when minimised, don't show a task bar icon, instead just show a notification area icon.

+* Redraw the screen during resizing : turn off if you have a 80486!

+* Keep on Top: Keep window on top

+* Panel List Sorted Alphanumerically: Instead of in groupings.
+Effects drop down panel lists and the selector tab.
+You need to restart to make this apply everywhere.

 # Language

 Use to select another EDD language.
 Note not all languages have everything translated.
 See [[Translations|Translations]].

+# Advanced

+Active the [[Safe Mode|safe mode]] screen to allow special operations.

 # Screenshots